elijah-potter/blog/posts/markov_chains_are_the_original_language_models.md

 There are two possible situations: the user is in the process of typing, or they have finished their last word.
 The latter is the easiest to implement.
 Scan the user's text, and isolate the last word.
-Perform a lookup on the wordlist to identify it's index.
+Perform a lookup on the word list to identify it's index.
 Create a new vector containing `0`s except for that index, which should contain a `1`.
 For example, if the last word was 'is',

 $$